- Motivations For Selling A Business

 Three yellow flags constitute a red flag and three red flags make a black flag.

-One example of a red flag might be a business whose earnings have been declining over the last three years.
+One example of a red flag might be a business whose earnings have declined over the last three years.
 A downtrend like that likely doesn’t fit your investment thesis and indicates a business you should avoid.
-An example of a black flag could be a company that receives the majority of its income from a single customer.
+An example of a black flag could be a company that receives most of its income from a single customer.

 We’ve compiled a list of Pre-LOI Diligence questions that you can check out here.